CUFCTL/mlbd/skills/palmetto-cluster.md

 ### Data Storage

 When you are logged in, your default directory is your home directory `/home/$USER`.
 You can use this directory for long-term storage; however, you should not run jobs (or other tasks that perform I/O) in your home directory.
-Instead, use the scratch directories located at `/scratch2/$USER` and `/scratch3/$USER`.
+Instead, use the scratch directories located at `/scratch1/$USER` and `/scratch2/$USER`.

-The downside of the scratch directories is that they will not keep your data permanently; however, as long as you work on your data at least once every 30 days, you will not lose it.
-You can also backup your data in your home directory from time to time.
+The downside of the scratch directories is that they will not keep your data permanently -- files older than 30 days will be deleted automatically.
+Therefore, you should try to keep things like code, input data, and results in your home directory, while using the scratch directories to run jobs and store temporary data.

 Below are a few aliases that are useful to have in your `.bashrc`.
 This script is in your home directory, and it is run when you login, so this kind of setup gives you a few shortcuts when working with the scratch directories.
 ```
 alias scratch1="cd /scratch1/$USER/"
 alias scratch2="cd /scratch2/$USER/"
-alias scratch3="cd /scratch3/$USER/"
-alias scratch4="cd /scratch4/$USER/"
 ```

 ### Modules